Skip to main content

 Lit mosquito repellant containing pyrethrin

-As the trend of organic pest control grows, so do the ideas and products that work.
+As organic pest control trends grow, so do the ideas and products that work.
 There are a variety of organic pest killers that are designed for different areas of the home and are used to deter or kill different types of pests.
-The most effective organic pest-control methods that will keep pests at bay include:
+The most effective organic pest control methods that will keep pests at bay include:

 • Spinosad.
 This pest control can be used on fruit and vegetable plants.
 It kills insects that ingest it like beetles, spider mites, caterpillars, and bagworms.